-Once a draft update is available, the District TSM&O Program Engineer(s) and the CO TSM&O Program shall ask the requestor and other relevant stakeholders to review and provide comments to finalize the architecture update.
+Once a draft RITSA periodic maintenance or major update is available, the District TSM&O Program Engineer(s) and the CO TSM&O Program designee shall ask the requestor and other relevant stakeholders to review and provide comments to finalize the architecture update.
 Once finalized, a new architecture baseline will be established, and all stakeholders notified of the change and the new baseline architecture.
-In addition, the CO ITS Section shall track all change requests and record their disposition in a change control log.
+In addition, the CO TSM&O Program shall track all change requests and record their disposition in a change control log.